 Dan Krymkowski has spent his entire career studying social inequality and has published more than 25 articles in peer-reviewed journals.
 In his early work, he examined class inequality in Germany, Poland, and the U.S. and status inequality in Kenya.
-Journal articles on this work were published in Rural Sociology, Ethnic and Racial Studies, The American Sociological Review, and Social Science Information.
 Subsequently, he turned his attention to changes over time in gender, racial, and ethnic occupational inequality in the United States.
-This research was published in Research in Social Stratification and Mobility, The Sociological Quarterly, and The International Journal of Sociology.
-Most recently, he has been interested in social inequality in the consumption of leisure.
-Work on this topic has appeared in Environmental Management and is forthcoming in The Journal of Outdoor Recreation and Tourism.
-Over the years, Dan has also been interested in the methodological issues raised by his substantive interests.
-He has published articles on how to measure educational attainment (in Social Science Research), how to forecast social mobility (in Social Forces), how to classify occupations (in Quality and Quantity), how to measure opportunity (in The Journal of Mathematical Sociology), how to model the evolution of inequality (in Rationality and Society), and how to measure the extent of inter-personal agreement in cultural preferences, and comparing the structures of different social networks.
+Most recently, he has been interested in social inequality in culture and is currently under contract to write a book entitled: The Color of Culture: African American Underrepresentation in the Fine Arts and Outdoor Recreation.
+Over the years, Dan has also been interested in the methodological issues raised by his substantive concerns.
+He has investigated: measuring educational attainment, forecasting social mobility, classifying occupations, measuring opportunity, modeling the evolution of inequality, assessing the extent of inter-personal agreement in cultural preferences, and comparing the structures of different social networks.
 Many of these articles featured co-authors; please see his C.V. for precise citations.
-At UVM, it has been Dan’s pleasure to work with Beth Mintz in the Department of Sociology on changes in occupational inequality and Robert Manning and William Valliere of the Rubenstein School on social inequality and on research methods and statistics.
+At UVM, it has been Dan’s pleasure to collaborate with Beth Mintz in the Department of Sociology, and Rachelle Gould, Robert Manning, and William Valliere in the Rubenstein School.
+He regularly teaches courses on social inequality and on research methods and statistics.
 Dan is also an applied statistician and mathematical sociologist with expertise in exponential random graph modeling of networks, game theory, information theory, log-linear analysis, multi-level modeling, operations research, panel data analysis, regression analysis with limited dependent variables, and structural equation modeling.

 Social inequality, research methods, leisure studies.

 - Ph.D.
 University of Wisconsin - Madison, 1986

 - (802) 656-2166